 - Attend court-ordered counseling or treatment programs, including anger-management courses

 Questions for Your Attorney

-- If I am denied parole, do I have any way to appeal the decision or do I have to wait until I can apply for reconsideration?
+- If I am denied parole, can I appeal the decision or do I have to wait until I can apply for reconsideration?

-- Does a prisoner have the right to read and listen to all information used in parole determination?
+- Does a prisoner have the right to read and listen to all information used in parole determinations?